Joshua-omolewa/Stock_streaming_pipeline_project/README.md

 # Author: 👤 **Joshua Omolewa**

-## PROJECT OVERVIEW : I designed and implemented a real-time streaming pipeline to extract stock data from a stock API and build dashboards that monitor the stocks in real-time.
+## PROJECT OVERVIEW: I designed and implemented a real-time streaming pipeline to extract stock data from a stock API and build dashboards that monitor the stocks in real time.
 The pipeline uses Apache Nifi for data ingestion and a MySQL database to store the data.
 To capture the changes in the database, I used Debezium, a Change Data Capture (CDC) tool that publishes the changes to a Kafka topic in Amazon MSK using the Debezium MySQL connector.
 The stock data in the Kafka topic is transformed using Spark Streaming and then loaded into the Glue database.
 I used Athena to query the Glue database to create real-time dashboards using Power BI and Tableau.
 The pipeline is orchestrated using Airflow, an open-source platform to programmatically author, schedule, and monitor workflows

 ##  Project Architecture